 We thought it would be as laid back as the previous city but we were terribly mistaken.
 Crowds flock to the city’s main tourist destinations but you can always find pockets of quiet and calm if you prefer that.

 Our choice of accomodations was once again an airbnb apartment.
 It was an old apartment several stories up via stairs.
 We really felt like locals in this three-bedroom flat.
 As always, we chose one with a good value for money and located in a nice part of town.
-The place had two bathrooms, a kitchen, a huge living room that could double as extra sleeping quarters, and huge windows which look out over the Piazza del Carmine.
+(See Our Airbnb Hits) The place had two bathrooms, a kitchen, a huge living room that could double as extra sleeping quarters, and huge windows which look out over the Piazza del Carmine.
 We were in the Oltrarno (“beyond the Arno river”, specifically to the South) quarter, a more quiet part of Firenze and it’s nice to come home to a quiet area after a day of sight-seeing.

 I actually don’t know how to tell this story because of all the things we’ve done so I’ll try my best to put some order.